neptune-ai/docs/docs/integrations/skopt.rst

 * Install the necessary neptune packages
 * Connect Neptune to your Skopt hyperparameter tuning code and create the first experiment
+* Log run metrics and parameters for every search configuration
+* Log best metric and best parameter configuration
-* Log metrics, figures, and artifacts from your tuning job to Neptune, and
+* Log diagnostic plots: convergence plot, evaluations plot, and objective plot from ``skopt.plotting``
 * Explore them in the Neptune UI.

 .. _skopt-before-you-start-basic: